flightaware/tohil/Doc/tutorial/tohil_tcl.rst

 problems, accidental code execution, etc.

-When you use tohil::call, Tohil converts all of your arguments to Python Unicode, unless an argument is comprised of the special sentinel `tohil::NONE`, in which case that argument is replaced by the Python "None" data type.
+When you use tohil::call, Tohil converts all of your arguments to Python Unicode, unless an argument is comprised of a special sentinel, normally `tohil::NONE`, in which case that argument is replaced by the Python "None" data type.

+This sentinal can be changed with the `-nonevalue` argument.

 ***************
 tohil::interact